 And WOW this ice cream is good.
 It’s rich and incredibly creamy with just the right balance of salty and sweet.
 But the best bit is that you don’t need an ice cream maker to make it.
 The secret is in the ingredients.
 All this ice cream contains is condensed milk, dulce de leche or caramel sauce (they’re basically the same thing), double cream and salt.
 As none of those ingredients contain much water you don’t get any ice crystals.
 No ice crystals – no need to churn!
 Pretty much all you have to do is whip the cream and condensed milk together and swirl in the caramel.
 The hardest bit is waiting for it to freeze.

 I can promise you that once you know this secret, you will be hooked.
 I certainly am.
 And now a whole new world of ice cream making opens up to you.
-Using just the condensed milk and cream you can go on to make all sorts of flavours.
+Using just the condensed milk and cream you can go on to make all sorts of flavours, like my Baileys or summer fruit swirl cheesecake ice cream recipes.
 My eldest loves mint choc chip (mint extract and choc chips), I LOVE coffee (use a good quality instant espresso powder), and lemon ripple (good quality lemon curd) is also gorgeous.
-As long as you steer clear of anything containing water you will have beautiful, creamy ice cream every time.
+Oh, and check out my As long as you steer clear of anything containing water you will have beautiful, creamy ice cream every time.

 So give it a go.
 Who needs sunshine to eat ice cream anyway?